Azure/ALZ-Bicep/docs/wiki/PolicyDeepDive.md

 ## How to migrate ALZ custom policies to Azure built-in policies

 Every so often there will be a new Azure built-in policy or policy initiative that replicates functionality previously found only in ALZ custom policies.
 When this happens, a new release of ALZ-Bicep will contain details around the policies involved as well as upgrade considerations.
-The below describes generic scenarios for migrating from ALZ custom policies to Azure built-in policies, leveraging ALZ-Bicep functionality. fixme assuming that ALZ-Bicep is leveraged completely i.e. with default policy assignments.
+The below describes generic scenarios for migrating from ALZ custom policies to Azure built-in policies, leveraging ALZ-Bicep functionality.

 ### Update scenarios
-There are the following scenarios for ALZ custom policies being superseded by Azure built-in policies, listed in order of complexity:
+There are the following scenarios for ALZ custom policies being superseded by Azure built-in policies, listed in increasing order of complexity:
 1. A single ALZ custom policy, which is not assigned anywhere in your Azure estate, is superseded by an Azure built-in policy.
+The process for managing this is described in [Migrate single ALZ custom policy to built-in policy](#migrate-single-pol).
 2. A single ALZ custom policy, which is assigned at one or more scopes in your Azure estate, is superseded by an Azure built-in policy.
 The process for managing this is described in [Migrate single ALZ custom policy to built-in policy](#migrate-single-pol).
 3. One or more ALZ custom policies, assigned via ALZ custom policy intiative, which are superseded by Azure built-in policies.
 The process for managing this is described in [Migrate ALZ custom policies in initiatives to built-in policies](#migrate-multiple-pol).